How to Plan A Perfect Vacation Trip: 7 Easy Steps (+ budget tips)

 Simply inform the representative that you plan on traveling and that you’ll be using your card.
-They’ll ask you where you’re going, how long you’ll be gone for, and voila!
-You’re prepped for travel.
-Not getting stranded abroad is definitely a key step in how to plan a vacation.
+They’ll ask you where you’re going, how long you’ll be gone for, and—voila!—you’re prepped for travel.
+Not getting stranded abroad is definitely a key step in planning a vacation.

 You might find yourself in a situation where you’ve warned them that you’ll be traveling and they still cancel your credit card when you try to make a purchase abroad.

-- Cash.
+Cash.
 It’s always a good idea to carry $100 – $500 in emergency cash just in case something goes wrong.
-“I bring cash with me just in case my card doesn’t work while traveling,” Naveen says.

-- ATM/Debit card.
-One of the biggest hassles when it comes to getting money while abroad is international fees — especially when it comes to ATMs.
-However, you can circumvent that with the right cards.“There are certain cards that will refund your ATM transaction fee.
-Charles Schwab’s debit card is a great example,” Naveen says.
-“In fact, I have a friend who keeps a certain amount of money in his Schwab account so he can use it if he’s abroad or in Vegas or something since the fee is refunded to your account by the bank.”
+ATM/Debit card.
+One of the biggest hassles when it comes to getting money while abroad is international fees, especially when it comes to ATMs.
+However, you can circumvent that with the right cards.
+Certain cards, such as the Charles Schwabs debit card, will refund your ATM transaction fee.

 There are TWO ways you can prep your vacation budget.

-Both can be simple, painless, and really fun (seriously).
+Both can be simple, painless, and fun (seriously).

 Pretty much what mental accounting looks like.

-Mental accounting is a psychological technique wherein people treat money differently depending on how they got it and plan on spending it.
+Mental accounting is a psychological technique wherein people treat money differently depending on how they get it and plan on spending it.

-A great example of this: Using a sub-savings account.
+A great example of this is using a sub-savings account.

 Most banks allow you to create a sub-savings account along with your normal savings account (you can even name them too!).
-You can put money into this account each month and know that it’s going towards your traveling goals.
+You can put money into this account each month and know that it’s going toward your travel goals.